prajyotgupta/TFHEpp/README.md

 # TFHEpp
 This repository contains the stable code for the TFHE library based on [TFHEpp](https://github.com/virtualsecureplatform/TFHEpp).
 Below is the README for TFHEpp.

-# TFHEpp
 TFHEpp is full Scracthed pure C++ Ver. of TFHE.
 TFHEpp is slightly(about 10%) faster than original [TFHE implementation](https://github.com/tfhe/tfhe).
 In addition to that, THFEpp supports Circuit Bootstrapping and [Private Boootstrapping many LUT](https://eprint.iacr.org/2021/729).
 TFHEpp depends on AVX2 because we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.